Community Support Services

 - Support clients in advocating for themselves to obtain effective services

-Our CDPs provide Level One Substance Use Disorder treatment.
-This service aims to assist alcohol and drug-addicted people to achieve and maintain abstinence from mood-altering substances and to develop independent support systems.
-CDPs may provide:
+Our SUDPs provide Level One Substance Use Disorder treatment.
+This service aims to assist individuals who have alcohol and/or drug-addiction to achieve and maintain abstinence from mood-altering substances and to develop independent support systems.
+SUDPs may provide:

 - Assessment and diagnosis of a substance use disorder